Village East by Angelika

 The Louis N. Jaffe Art Theatre was originally used by the Yiddish Art Theatre and largely served as a Yiddish playhouse from 1926 to 1945.
 It opened on November 17, 1926, with The Tenth Commandment.
 The Yiddish Art Theatre moved out of the theater after two seasons, and it became the Yiddish Folks Theatre.
 The venue was leased by Molly Picon in 1930–1931 and by Misha and Lucy German in 1931–1932.
 The Yiddish Arts Theatre then performed at the theater until 1934, after which the Yiddish Folks continued for two more years.
 From 1936 to 1944, the building was a movie theater called the Century Theatre, hosting Yiddish performances during two seasons.

 After a decline in Yiddish theater, the Jaffe Art Theatre was renamed the Stuyvesant Theatre in 1946 and continued as a movie theater for seven years.
 The then-new Phoenix Theatre used the playhouse from 1953 to 1961.
 The Jaffe Art Theatre then became the Casino East Theatre, which hosted the burlesque production This Was Burlesque for three years before becoming a burlesque house called the Gayety Theatre in 1965.
 The theater was renamed yet again in 1969, this time operating as the off-Broadway Eden Theatre until 1976, showing the revue Oh!
 Calcutta!
 The venue was then converted into a movie theater, the 12th Street Cinema, before returning to live shows in 1977 under the name Entermedia Theatre (renamed the Second Avenue Theatre in 1985).
-After closing in 1988, the Jaffe Art Theatre was renovated into Village East Cinema, reopening in 1991.
+After closing in 1988, the venue was renovated into Village East Cinema, reopening in 1991.
 Angelika rebranded the theater in 2021.